 Richmond was served by a small branch line, and also handled army traffic for Catterick Camp.
-The route closed in the late 1960s and the station is now a leisure centre.
+The route closed in the late 1960s but the station was a listed building.
+It's now a leisure centre, while the station master's house is still occupied.
 Much of the old line is a footpath.

 This line closed in 1958.
 Some sections became footpaths, and structures including a crossing keeper's cottage at Sledmere, a water tower at Wharram and the Burdale Tunnel (pictured, which has now been sealed) survive.

-This small agricultural line ran from Layerthorpe in York to Cliffe Common near Selby.
+Privately owned throughout its life, this track ran from Layerthorpe in York to Cliffe Common near Selby.
 By 1973 all but four miles of the route had closed.
 The last train ran in 1981.
-Part of the route is a heritage line and other sections are a cycle track.
+Part of the route is a small heritage line and other sections are a cycle track.